 We were invited to the International Spy Museum in Washington, D.C. for a tour and to interview not only some of the stars of Mission: Impossible – Fallout, but also some former CIA agents!

 The tour of the museum was conducted by Executive Director/former CIA field agent (i.e., spy) Chris Costa, who told us about some of his experiences, as well as those of his fellow spies.
-The tour itself was fascinating, allowing us the opportunity to study a wide array of spy gadgets and learn about spies through the years, including some celebrities who worked on spy missions.
+The tour itself was fascinating, allowing us the opportunity to study a wide array of spy gadgets and learn about spies through the years, including celebrities who worked on spy missions.

-There were also videos of spies talking about some of their most incredible missions and rooms set up to look exactly like spots around the world in which missions went down.
+There were also videos of spies talking about their most incredible missions and rooms set up to look exactly like spots around the world in which missions went down.
 There’s even a Khandar street, which is used to take visitors on a spy mission in which they wind up hiding in a dark tunnel, viewing surveillance videos and interrogating a suspect.
 There was also a section devoted to James Bond movies, complete with videos and a large assortment of costumes and props from various films.

 Although the tour was an hour, it seemed much shorter — there was so much to look at.
 If you find yourself in Washington, D.C., make sure to schedule at least three hours at the museum so you can watch all the videos and see all the displays, including ones in which you view a photo, then press buttons to see where drops were made, where items were hidden and what certain marks on a pole or mailbox might have meant.

-Mission: Impossible – Fallout is available now on Digital and on Blu-ray and DVD December 4, 2018.
+Mission: Impossible – Fallout is available now on Digital and released on Blu-ray and DVD December 4, 2018.

 Check out the International Spy Museum photos below! ~Alexandra Heilbron